Welcome back to another Top 40 Review where I look at the 40 most popular songs in the US. Let’s get started.

 #3.
 Mi Gente-J Balvin & Willy William: F (I’m fully aware of the Beyonce remix, but it doesn’t change my mind on the song as a whole)

 #2. rockstar-Post Malone ft 21 Savage: Remember when I said earlier that there was three Post Malone songs currently in the Top 40?
 Well, here’s the other one, rockstar with 21 Savage, a song that doesn’t deserve its title because, like every other Post Malone song, it is weak and boring.
-I wasn’t expecting a full-out rock song, but with a title like that, I expected at some shredding guitars, not another desaturated tuneless trap beat.
+I wasn’t expecting a full-out rock song, but with a title like that, I expected at least some shredding guitars, not another desaturated tuneless trap beat.
 Post Malone mumbles on about shooting people, doing drugs, fucking bitches, etc. while the only thing close to a rock star is namedropping Bon Scott and Jim Morrison.
 21 Savage does the same thing in his verse.
 This is pretty much the most boring song in the Top 10 right now and the fact that it came from two of the most boring artists out now isn’t shocking.
 I give it an F.

 #1.
 Bodak Yellow-Cardi B: D